Waterboy121/AllCards/README.md

 - Casual and hardcore TCG collectors
 - Competitive players building and managing decks
 - Newcomers to trading card games
-- Collectors of specific or multiple franchises
+- Fans of specific or multiple franchises

 Whether you collect Pokémon, One Piece, Yu-Gi-Oh, or Magic, AllCards gives you one place to manage it all.